AlpAydinoglu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a doctoral candidate in the ESE department and the GRASP Lab at Penn where I am advised by Michael Posa.
-Previously, I was an undergraduate at Istanbul Technical University where I worked with M. Turan Söylemez and Neslihan Serap Şengör.
+Previously, I was an undergraduate at Istanbul Technical University where I worked with İbrahim Eksin, M. Turan Söylemez and Neslihan Serap Şengör.

-I am interested in intersection of robotics, control theory, mechanics (particularly non-smooth mechanics) and optimization.
+I am interested in intersection of robotics, control theory, non-smooth mechanics and optimization.
 I am working on real-time multi-contact optimal control and currently validating our methods on a physical robot executing dynamic manipulation tasks.
 I am also exploring reinforcement learning algorithms for the same class of systems.